jschnab/data-engineering/etl/extract.md

 page.
 We then find all the links (`a` tags) and collect them in a list if the URL the link to matches what we are looking for.
 We could then use this list for further processing and data extraction.

+As an exercise, get the list of all links from Wikipedia's main page, and write them to a file.

 ## Store files in temporary directories on your local machine